xcart/xcart-docs/_pages/kb_en/modules/ebay_integration/configuring_x-cart_ebay_integration.md

 5. Click **Next** to save your changes and head over to the next step of configuring your eBay Integration: [Choose your default eBay categories](#choosing-your-default-ebay-categories).
     ![xc5_ebay_policies_next.png]({{site.baseurl}}/attachments/ref_SCbAqGqX/xc5_ebay_policies_next.png)

-## Choosing your default eBay categories
+## Choose your default eBay categories

 Every product you export to eBay has to be placed in at least one of eBay categories.
 When using eBay Integration, the eBay categories to which your products will be exported need to be set before the export actually takes place.
 When configuring an eBay configuration in your X-Cart store, the **Categories** section allows you to set the default eBay categories for your listings: one main and one additional category.
 The main category is required, the additional one is optional.
 The categories you specify here will be your store's default eBay categories for the selected eBay marketplace site - the ones that will be used for any products for which eBay categories are not set at the product or category level.